spinningarrow/blog.sahil.me/_posts/2018-03-28-shell-scripting-in-clojurescript-using-planck.md

 category: computing
 ---

-Even though I've been playing with Clojure for a really long time, I realised I don’t feel entirely as comfortable with it because of never having used it in a proper project.
-Clojure’s still pretty niche when it comes to taking over the programming world, especially in the conservative confines of the Singapore enterprise space.
-My recent side projects have also mostly been of the tiny frontend app variety, for which Clojure[Script] wasn't a great fit.

-I do a fair bit of shell-scripting though — mostly for data munging for the aforementioned side projects.
-While I quite enjoy working with shell scripts, dealing with structured data (usually JSON) with Unix tools isn't too pleasant.
-I’m a fan of jq but it defines its own DSL, which I've never found very intuitive except for simple tasks.
+I've been doing a fair bit of shell-scripting recently, mostly data munging for some of my [side][vinylwhere] [projects][twsg-clinics].
+While I quite enjoy working with command line tools, dealing with structured data (JSON) isn't too pleasant.  [jq][] is nice but it defines its own DSL, which I've never found very intuitive except for simple tasks.

 In looking for a chance do use more Clojure for Real Stuff &trade;, I thought why not try it out for those shell scripts?
 Clojure, has a fantastic standard